Truthful Cake Sharing: Acknowledgments

 \section{Acknowledgments}

 This work was partially supported by the Ministry of Education, Singapore, under its Academic Research Fund Tier~1 (RG23/20), and by an NUS Start-up Grant.
 The work was mostly done while the second author was at Nanyang Technological University and the National University of Singapore.
-We would like to thank Ilya Bogdanov for help with the proof of Theorem~\ref{thm:MNW-negative} and the anonymous reviewers for their valuable feedback.
+We would like to thank Haris Aziz for suggesting \Cref{def:AFS} and \Cref{thm:MNW-AFS}, Ilya Bogdanov for help with the proof of Theorem~\ref{thm:MNW-negative}, and the anonymous reviewers of AAAI 2022 for their valuable feedback.